Lance Zeno

-Lance Michael Zeno (born April 15, 1967) is a former center in the National Football League.
+Lance Michael Zeno (born April 15, 1967) is a former center in the National Football League (NFL).

 Career

 Zeno spent the 1992 NFL season in the Cleveland Browns.
 He would split the 1993 NFL season with the Browns and the Green Bay Packers.

 He played at the collegiate level at the University of California, Los Angeles.

 Zeno is currently the offensive line coach for Mater Dei High School, CA.